 Global and regional reanalysis can be used to provide a baseline over the past decades of sea level changes, when tide gauges are sparsely located along coastlines.
-Reanalyses benefiting from data assimilation capture the spatial variability of altimetry derived sea level trends (Lellouche et al., 2021).
-Since altimetric observations capture sea level trends due to land ice mass loss and land water storage changes, in addition to trends due to sterodynamic sea level changes (Gregory et al., 2019), a processing of the altimetric data to be assimilated in OGCMs or a processing of the sea level represented in the model need to be performed.
-For instance, in the global ocean high-resolution reanalysis provided by the Copernicus Marine Service (GLORYS12, Lellouche et al., 2021), a global mean sea level trend is added at each time step to the modeled dynamic sea a supprimé: L a supprimé: [12]

-level, prior to data assimilation.
-This added GMSL signal is composed of the diagnosed global mean steric sea level change and of a barystatic (land ice related as in Gregory et al., 2019) sea level trend.
+Reanalyses benefiting from data assimilation capture the spatial variability in altimetry-derived sea level trends (Lellouche et al., 2021).
+Since altimetric observations capture sea level trends due to land ice mass loss and land water storage changes, in addition to trends due to sterodynamic sea level changes (Gregory et al., 2019), a processing of the altimetric data to be assimilated in OGCMs or a processing of the sea level represented in the model needs to be performed.
+For instance, in the global ocean high-resolution reanalysis provided by the Copernicus Marine Service (GLORYS12; Lellouche et al., 2021), a global mean sea level trend is added at each time step to the modelled dynamic sea level, prior to data assimilation.
+This added GMSL signal is composed of the diagnosed global mean steric sea level change and of a barystatic (land-ice-related as in Gregory et al., 2019) sea level trend.

-2,3 Ensemble forecasting
+2.3 Ensemble forecasting

-Deterministic solutions provided by numerical models can be complemented by multi-model systems, stochastic approaches and ensemble estimates.
-Ensemble forecasting allows to account for different sources of uncertainties that are arising from errors in, e.g., the initial or boundary conditions, the atmospheric forcing or forcing functions, the physics or parameterization of the numerical model, the bathymetry, the spatial or temporal resolution limitations.
-Forecast skills tend to decrease with increasing forecast lead times, as errors grow, It is therefore possible to provide probabilistic forecasts that better support coastal decision makers, by adding a confidence interval to the forecasted variable.
-This can be achieved in different ways (Alvarez-Fanjul et al., 2022), both for hindcasts and short-term forecasts, taking into account observational data to determine model performance and decrease model errors or not.
+Deterministic solutions provided by numerical models can be complemented by multi-model systems, stochastic approaches, and ensemble estimates.
+Ensemble forecasting allows us to account for different sources of uncertainties that arise from errors in e.g. the initial or boundary conditions, the atmospheric forcing or forcing functions, the physics or parameterization of the numerical model, the bathymetry, and the spatial- or temporal-resolution limitations.
+Forecast skills tend to decrease with increasing forecast lead times, as errors grow.
+It is therefore possible to provide probabilistic forecasts that better support coastal decision-makers by adding a confidence interval to the forecasted variable.
+This can be achieved in different ways (Alvarez Fanjul et al., 2022), both